 DATA BACKUP AND RECOVERY

-The final step to making sure your network is secure is having a data backup and disaster recovery plan.
+The final step to making sure your network is secure is including a data backup and disaster recovery plan as part of your business continuity plan.
 Hopefully, you never have to use it, but having a plan could mean the difference between staying in business or shutting down.

 “60% of small companies go out of business within six months of a cyber attack.” – Small Business Trends